jsdclxvi/Reforestation/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## Did you hear about the new restaurant on the moon?
+The food is great, but there’s just no atmosphere.